jmaslak/Raku-App-Task/README.md

 This will automatically execute a `#coalesce`.
 Thus task numbers will change after using this.

 You must have done a [#list](#list) in the current window before you can make notes, in case the task numbers have changed.

+### set-frequency

+    task.pl6 set-frequency <task-number>

+This sets the "display frequency" of the task.
+Tasks with a frequency set will display only on one day out of `N` number of days.
+The `N` is the frequency value, with higher values representing less frequent display of the task.
+So, for instance, a frequency of `7` would indicate that the task should only be displayed once per week.

+The first day the task will be displayed will be betwen now and `N-1` days from now.
+It will then display every `N` days.

+The idea is that with a large task list with lots of low priority tasks, it low priority tasks can be assigned a frequency that causes the normal `list` to display only a subset of them, so as to not overwhelm.

 ### set-maturity